prem1226/sign-to-speech/README.md

 ## :clap: And it's done!
 Feel free to mail me for any doubts/query
-:email: aryan.gupta18@vit.edu
+:email: tumulusaiprem@gmail.com

 ## :handshake: Contribution
-Feel free to **file a new issue** with a respective title and description on the the [Sign-Language-Detection](https://github.com/beingaryan/Sign-To-Speech-Conversion/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Sign-Language-Detection](https://github.com/prem1226/sign-to-speech) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

-## :heart: Owner
-Made with :heart:&nbsp;  by [Aryan Gupta](https://github.com/beingaryan)

 ## :+1: Credits